Support Tips

 Clothing guidelines are often not applied equally by court staff, and can reveal covert racism or gender bias.
 For example, a white youth may not be sent out of court for wearing a "fuck the police" t-shirt while a youth who is Black or Indigenous would be removed by court special constables.

-If you're attending to support someone, the last thing you want to do is be removed from the ourtroom and being able to support them - or get them in more trouble.
+If you are attending to support someone, the last thing you want to do is be removed from the courtroom and being able to support them - or get them in more trouble.
+We encourage everyone to use this information to make the best decision for themselves.

 No. You cannot count on the legal system to be fair to the person you are trying to support.
 This is particularly true if that person is racialized, autistic, neurodivergent, or has a disability.
 Every part of the legal system has engrained practises that are racist and ableist.
-Check our sections on Racism & Ableism for more information.
+Check our sections on Racism an Ableism for more information.

 Be willing to make concrete offers of support, but also take direction from the individual you're supporting.
 Also ensure you maintain support for yourself, which will help you overall, and also prevent burnout blowups.